 Introduction to Mount Vernon, Ohio

 Mount Vernon, Ohio, in Knox county, is 40 miles NE of Columbus, Ohio.
-The city contains a population of approximately 14,375.

 Mount Vernon y History

-Joseph Walker, Benjamin Butler, and Thomas B. Patterson founded the community of Mount Vernon in the year 1805.
+Joseph Walker, Benjamin Butler and Thomas B. Patterson founded the community of Mount Vernon in the year 1805.
 This place was a stop on the Pittsburgh, Cincinnati, Chicago, and St. Louis Railroad which connected the cities of Pittsburgh, Chicago, and St. Louis.
 Because of the transport facilities, Mount Vernon soon developed into a thriving community with many industries.
 On August 3, 2006, the F0 tornado demolished a lot of property in the city.
 The community was named after the estate of George Washington in Virginia.

-Mount Vernon and nearby Attractions
+Mount Vernon and Nearby Attractions

 - Columbus Museum of Art